roflmuffin/CounterStrikeSharp/docfx/docs/features/console-commands.md

----
-title: Console Commands
+# Console Commands

-description: How to add a new console command
+How to add a new console command
----

 ## Adding a Console Command